Edelberth/Edelberth/README.md

 ### Hello World:

-My name is Alberto Jimenez, I am an Industrial Electronics Specialist (E.T.P.CLot) with a Master in Business Intelligence and Data Science (IEBS).
-I work every day to be a good Data Scientist.
+My name is Alberto Jimenez, I am a Linux user and a Industrial Electronics Specialist (E.T.P.CLot) with a Master in Business Intelligence and Data Science (IEBS).
+I studied electronics fundamentally to know the functioning of things, now I studying again to know the environment that surrounds me through data analysis, from a more technical perspective (as a programmer) or from intelligence as an information analyst apprentice.

-In this repository are my projects related to Data Science:
+In this repository are my projects (finalized for now) related to Data Science:

 ---

 [Exploring eBay_Car_Sales_Data short](https://github.com/Edelberth/data_projects/blob/main/Exploring_eBay_Car_Sales_Data_short_df.ipynb)